fstark/apple1loader/README.md

 Try other numbers, like ``18,35,9,1``, ``18,35,61,2`` or ``19,39,55,2``...

+Author: Unknown, please contact (github issue) if you have info.

 ## Cellular

 Cellular automaton always have been classic for display on old computers, and the Apple1 is no exception.
 Use ``8`` to run Cellular, a [1d cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
 Don't get fooled by the apparent simplicity, [some people believe they contain the secret of eveything](https://en.wikipedia.org/wiki/A_New_Kind_of_Science).